thedigitalchief/thedigitalchief/README.md

 ---

 ### A bit about myself:
-- :bulb: I’m an driven undergraduate attending University of California, Riverside.
+- I’m an highly driven undergraduate attending University of California, Riverside.
-- I am pursuing a B.S. in Computer Science and Minor in Business Administration and currently working as an Information Security Analyst at Farmers & Merchants Bank.
+- Currently I am pursuing a B.S. in Computer Science and Minor in Business Administration and working as an Information Security Analyst at Farmers & Merchants Bank.
+Additionally, I am learning and developing projects with React.js & Vue.js.
 <br>
-- 🤝 I’m currently developing projects using React.js and Vue.js
-- I’m always seeking oppurtunities to not only learn, but be able to apply and leverage my skills especially in collaboratively environments
-- I have always been intereted in tech, as well as, entrepenuership, so I am quite fortunate to be able to study computer science and business
+- I’m always seeking oppurtunities to not only learn, but be able to apply and leverage my skills especially in collaboratively environments.
+I have always been intereted in tech, as well as, entrepenuership, so I am quite fortunate to be able to study computer science and business
 - Studying both fields allowed me develop both sets of technical and interpsonally skills
 <br>
-- 🤙 On a more personal note, surfing is my biggest passion along with traveling, trying new food, finding a good book with a gripping story, and just being able to meeting new people and become friends
-- 👍 A quote I live by: "Reading feeds the mind, experience feeds the soul"
-- 🙃 Fun fact: I have the same birthday as Marilyn Monroe.
+- On a more personal note, surfing is my biggest passion along with traveling, trying new food, finding a good book with a gripping story, and just being able to meeting new people and become friends.
+A quote I live by: "Reading feeds the mind, experience feeds the soul".
+Also, fun fact: I have the same birthday as Marilyn Monroe.
 <br>
-- 📫 Feel free to contact me atme@dylanhnguyen.com, or visit my website at www.dylanhnguyen.com
+- 📫 Feel free to contact me atme@dylanhnguyen.com, or visit my website at www.dylanhnguyen.com.

 ---